-Why You Can't Just Toss It in the Trash
+Why You Can't Just Throw It Away

 1. Contain and Store the Waste Safely